Foundation Study

 Notes

-The Bible provides the information necessary for salvation.
+The Bible holds the essential information for salvation.

 Resource: What Happens To Those Who Never Hear?